TheClams/SystemVerilog/readme.md

 ####Features:
  * Show signal declaration in status bar
  * Module instantiation:
-   > Use palette command "Verilog Instantiate Module" or use keybing to function 'verilog_module_inst'.
+   > Use palette command "Verilog: Instantiate Module" or use keybinding to function 'verilog_module_inst'.
    > This open the palette with all verilog file (*.v, *.sv): select one and the instantiation with empty connection will be created.
    > Look at setting file (Preferences->Package settings->SystemVerilog) to configure options
- * Autocompletion of variable method for arrays, string, mailbox and semaphore (triggered by .)
+ * Smart Autocompletion: method for standard type or field of struct/interface (triggered by .), system task (triggered by $), ...
+ * Alignment of block of code: support module port declaration and module instantiation (Palette command "Verilog: Alignment")
  * Macro to insert a begin end around a selection (cf Keymapping section to see how to use it)